 Honors students are kept abreast of opportunities for the publication of their work, the availability of stipends, internships, and study abroad programs.
-Students in the Honors Program are also especially encouraged to apply for prestigious fellowships and scholarships, including Fulbright and Rhodes Scholarships.
+Students are also especially encouraged to apply for prestigious fellowships and scholarships, including Fulbright and Rhodes Scholarships.

 The center of student life in the Honors Program is the Honors Lounge (Hafey-Marian 504).
-In the casual, laid-back atmosphere of the lounge, students congregate for study groups and informal discussions.
-Equipped with computers, a refrigerator, a microwave, and a coffee maker, the Honors Lounge is a great place to work and spend time between classes.
-Once a month students host an informal discussion with a faculty member who engages students in conversation over pizza and soda in the lounge.
-Recent topics of faculty discussions include: “Harry Potter and Philosophy”; “How Likely is Extraterrestrial Life?”; “Your Mind, Your Brain, What’s the Difference?”; and “The History of Christmas”.
-The Honors Program also sponsors service projects, movie nights, and weekend excursions to New York City, Washington D.C., and Boston.
+In the casual, comfortable environment, students can do homework, study, simply relax, or join informal discussions.
+Once a month, students host an informal discussion with a faculty member who engages students in conversation over pizza and soda.
+Recent topics of faculty discussions include: “How Likely is Extraterrestrial Life?”; “Your Mind, Your Brain, What’s the Difference?”; “Black Holes”; and “This is Your Brain on Social Media.”

+The Honors Program sponsors service projects, movie nights, and weekend excursions to places such as New York City, Washington D.C., and Boston.
 One of the highlights of the academic year is the annual Rev. Donald J. Grimes, C.S.C.
 Lecture, for which the Honors Program students invite a major speaker.
-One of our recent speakers was Jim Sciutto, Senior Foreign Correspondent for ABC News.
-Mr. Sciutto’s lecture “The New Face of America’s Enemies in the Muslim World” stimulated much discussion and debate.
+One of our recent speakers was Dr. Amy Olberding from the University of Oklahoma, to speak on “The Wrong of Rudeness.”

 Completing the Program